dansholds/grapple-comps-min/content/posts/15119-2024-battle-of-h-town.md

 FREE T-SHIRT W/TWO DIVISIONS NOW THRU FEBRUARY 15th

-WEIGH-INS:
+WEIGH-INS-

 No Early or Satellite Weigh-ins on Friday.
 All competitors must weigh-in on Saturday morning at the tournament site.
 There is a two pound weight allowance.
 You must make weight or be subject to disqualification.
 Weigh-ins are done without the Gi.

-DOORS OPEN @ 8:00 AM SATURDAY, MARCH 30TH
+DOORS OPEN @ 8-00 AM SATURDAY, MARCH 30TH

-Youth weigh-ins @ 8:00  am
+Youth weigh-ins @ 8-00  am

-Adult weigh-ins @ 10:00 am
+Adult weigh-ins @ 10-00 am

 .